Dr Yulia Nesterova

 I am a research fellow based at the Centre for Sustainable, Healthy and Learning Cities and Neighbourhoods (SHLC), University of Glasgow, funded via UK Research and Innovation as part of the UK Government’s Global Challenges Research Fund.
 I am also a core member of the Centre for Research and Development in Adult and Lifelong Learning.

 My research interests include (1) how inequalities and injustices are reproduced and (2) how partnerships and local action can address and redress them.
 My current research projects can be divided into two broad areas: one is education and international development and the other is peacebuilding.
 For the international development part, I am working on a large project with partners in seven countries (Bangladesh, China, India, Rwanda, the Philippines, South Africa, and Tanzania) investigating inequalities in education and health created by rapid urbanisation.
 I am also leading a GCRF-funded project on lifelong learning with partners in Benin, Kenya, Rwanda, and Zimbabwe and an SHLC-funded project on educational planning to achieve Education 2030 with partners in Bangladesh, the Philippines, and Rwanda, in partnership with UNESCO IIEP.
-For the peacebuilding part, I am leading a British Academy-funded project on local and place-based approaches to peacebuilding in conflict and post-conflict zones and co-leading an ESRC-funded project on youth engagement in peace processes.
+For the peacebuilding part, I am leading a British Academy-funded project on local and place-based approaches to peacebuilding in conflict and post-conflict zones.

 I have a wide-ranging and varied professional experience in research, policy development, curriculum design, and programme and project management with education institutions, governments, multi-laterals, and NGOs across the world.
 Prior to joining the University of Glasgow in January 2020, I worked as a consultant on peace and sustainability in Asia-Pacific for UNESCO Bangkok, in partnership with the Governments of Japan and Thailand, and a consultant on prevention of violent extremism for UNESCO MGIEP, in partnership with the Australian Government.
 My other key research projects and publications have focused on the rights, education, and wellbeing of Indigenous peoples, ethnic and religious minorities, women in complex and sensitive contexts, and other disadvantaged populations.
 I have conducted extensive research in Taiwan, Ethiopia, Hong Kong S.A.R., Russia, and Brazil, along with work with UNESCO’s Member States in Asia and the Pacific.